 - High school diploma, official high school transcripts, or GED

-Because the row test will be conducted on this day, applicants are encouraged to wear athletic attire and to bring drinks or snacks.
+Because the physical fitness tests will be conducted on this day, applicants are encouraged to wear athletic attire and to bring drinks or snacks.